llorella/llt/README.md

 # Chat CLI

-Chat-CLI is a highly configurable command-line interface for interacting with GPT-based models.
+chat_cli is a highly configurable command-line interface for interacting with GPT-based models.
 It enables you to have interactive conversations, store and load conversation history, and tweak various settings for an optimal chat experience.

 ## Features